We’ll explain much more about what Bridgetown is and what it can do for you in the sections ahead. Let’s go!

 - And you’re done!
 (That’s the goal at least 😊)

-More detailed installation instructions for macOS, Ubuntu Linux, and Windows 10 are available here.
+Detailed installation instructions for macOS, Ubuntu Linux, Fedora Linux and Windows 10 are available here.

 Bridgetown comes with the

-bridgetown CLI tool as well as several Yarn scripts,
+bridgetown CLI tool as well as a few Rake tasks and Yarn scripts,

 so be sure to read up on the command line usage documentation.